AbdulHadiSaeed/Domain-Specific-Sentiment-DNLP-Course-Project/README.md

 Werkzeug==0.16.1
 wrapt==1.11.2

+Setting WRITE_CSV as True will over-ride previously written CSV file.
+So, keeping a backup of these CSV files might be a good idea.
+Setting LOAD_PRE_TRAINED as False will train the predictor from the start and over-ride the previously saved model.
+So, keeping a backup of these pretrained models might be a good idea.

 Note: The dataset size was big so some dataset file weren't uploaded on github but you can find full code and data set on google drive too. https://drive.google.com/drive/folders/1hUf6nRSZEUnmR4gzv670w_UJNl1-WmSO?usp=sharing